PrometheusVault/ember/docs/operations.md

 `/vault` inside Docker without a bind mount), Ember falls back to `./.ember_runtime/logs/agents/core.log` and surfaces a warning at startup.

+## Inspecting agents

+- Run `/agents` to see every registered agent, whether it is currently enabled (per the `agents.enabled`/`agents.disabled` lists), and the latest run status captured by the registry.
+- Agent output is also visible via `/status`, but `/agents` focuses specifically on the registry metadata.

 ## Slash commands, help, and manpages

 - Type `/help` in the REPL to see the currently registered commands.